Is Hardness an Intensive or Extensive Property?

 Hardness as an Intensive Property

 In most cases, hardness is classified as an intensive property.
-In real terms, this means that the hardness of a material does not change with the size or amount of the sample.
-As an example, a small iron nail and a large iron beam will have the same hardness if they are made of the same material under the same conditions.
+In practice, this means that the hardness of a material does not change with the size or amount of the sample.
+Here's one way to look at it: a small iron nail and a large iron beam will have the same hardness if they are made of the same material under the same conditions.
 This is because hardness measures the resistance of a material to localized plastic deformation, such as scratching or indentation, which is an inherent characteristic of the material itself.

 Key Points Supporting Hardness as Intensive: